ALCOMDEN STONES

 The stones also lead to a very thin trail through the heather to Crow Hill.
 This is a gentle hill which then leads to dis-used quarry site and eventually on to Ponden Hall and the reservoir.
 The ground is more often than not wet and the trail is extremely faint and not immediately obvious.
 A map and compass are highly recommended before embarking on this trail.

-Alcomden Stones is visited on the ‘Escape To The Moor’ guided walk which takes you off the beaten track to many other key Bronte beauty spots.
-You’ll learn a great deal more about the area and if you don’t want to walk by yourself, you can walk with other like-minded people.
+Alcomden Stones are visited on the ‘Escape To The Moor’ guided walk which takes you off the beaten track to all the key Bronte beauty spots.